ProjectProRepo/How-to-Build-an-AI-Agent-with-CrewAI-/README.md

 * Brief overview of AI and its applications in cybersecurity
 * Importance of understanding the impact of AI on cybersecurity
-* Thesis statement: AI is transforming the cybersecurity landscape, and it''s essential to understand its benefits and risks to stay ahead of cyber threats.
+* Thesis statement: AI is transforming the cybersecurity landscape, and it's essential to understand its benefits and risks to stay ahead of cyber threats.

 II.
 The Benefits of AI in Cybersecurity